Greek medicine’s pathway into Europe

 Alexandria and Constantinople maintained and improved on the knowledge base from Greece and Rome.
 The most famous medieval surgery book was written in Alexandria by “Paul of Aegina,” about whom little is known.
 He was born on the island of Aegina, he lived in Alexandria with its great library, and he compiled a complete 7-volume medical encyclopedia.
 Some portion of what he wrote seems to have been original.
 More about Paul’s book in the next installment.

-Constantinople’s “byzantine” bureaucratic government funded public hospitals in the early medieval period.
-I’ll write more about Europe’s hospitals later, but for now let’s stipulate that no surgery occurred in them.
+Constantinople’s government funded public hospitals in the early medieval period.
 Italy’s cities began following Constantinople’s model long before the snowier parts of Europe did.
-Still, only the Greek-writing world kept improving on the ancient traditions of elective and reparative surgery.
+Still, at first only the Greek (eastern) societies kept improving on the ancient traditions of elective and reparative surgery.